 Aviation Full of Inherent Risk

 In the aviation industry, the risk is inevitable, but that does not mean that it can’t be mitigated.
-In understanding the capabilities of the aircraft, we are able avoid many hazards before they even reach us.
+In understanding the capabilities of the aircraft, we are able to avoid many hazards before they even reach us.
 Over time, flying an aircraft becomes like spending time with an old friend.
 You get to know it as you know yourself.
 These machines are very powerful and when treated with respect can be used very efficiently and very safely.

 When understood correctly, safety is an organic piece of aviation culture.

 This industry is composed of individuals with different motivations and different uses of the airplane, but there is something that unites us.
 There is an overarching idea of respect that connects each member of the aviation world.

 As a new, inexperienced pilot, I remember looking at the skies as a mysterious and hostile place.
 As I continue to gain experience and hours, I learn how to go with the grain of the heavens rather than against it.